Jacob of Serugh: Manuscripts

 Jacob's homilies are found in a substantial number of surviving manuscripts.
 The earliest are from the sixth and seventh centuries, and massive manuscripts have also been recovered produced in the eleventh-thirteenth centuries containing up to two hundred of Jacob's homilies.
 A distinct transmission of manuscripts of Jacob's writings also permeated monastic circles.

-Editions

-In 1905–1910, Paul Bedjan published a 5-volume work with critical editions of 195 of these homilies.
-In 2006, a sixth volume was added by Sebastian Brock, which raised the number (along with contributions from Albert, Stothman, Mouterde, Alwan, etc) to 243 published homilies.
-Critical editions of the remaining unpublished homilies known to be attributed to Jacob, numbering around 160, were published by Roger Akhrass and Imad Syryany in 2017.
+Critical editions

+Poetry

+All ~400 of the poems of Jacob of Serugh have, today, appeared in published critical editions.

+Paul Bedjan and Sebastian Brock have, together, published critical editions of 211 of Jacob's homilies across six volumes of work.